-Carbon Mountain Bike vs. Aluminum – A Complete Guide
+Carbon Mountain Bikes vs. Aluminum – What’s Best For You?

-In this article, we discuss the differences between a carbon mountain bike vs. aluminum mountain bike.
+Mountain biking can be a great way to get outside and explore new trails.
+There are two main types of mountain bikes: those made with carbon frames, and those made with aluminum frames.
+In this article, we discuss the differences between a carbon mountain bike vs. an aluminum mountain bike.
 At the end of this article, you will understand each key factor, including cost, weight, stiffness, durability, and damping, as well as which mountain bike frame is ideal.
 We will also briefly discuss other mountain bike frame materials.

 Comparison Summary of a Carbon Mountain Bike vs. Aluminum